Washington Union High School: District

+The district covers several areas for all grades PK-12, including sections of Fresno.
+The district covers some areas for grades 9-12 only.
+Those areas include other parts of Fresno, as well as all of Bowles and Easton, as well as most of West Park.

 Grade academies

 Washington Union is split into three academies.
 The Freshman Academy is located at the south end of the school.
 The Sophomore Academy is located at the north end of the school, just east of the Panther Academy, which serves juniors and seniors.
 There is also a main administration building at the north end of the school, which houses the principal and is the main point of entry for visitors.
 That administration office was formerly the district office before the district became unified and moved the district office to temporary buildings at West Fresno Elementary.

 The Hatchet

 The Hatchet is the student newspaper at Washington Union High School.
 Students write about anything ranging from music, entertainment, sports, school news, community news, and more.
 The students who write the Hatchet are very dedicated as well.

 Measure W

 In November 2012, voters in the Washington Unified School district were asked to vote on "Measure W." The bond passed with almost 73 percent.
 A 55 percent supermajority was required.
 Measure W is a $22 million bond measure for school improvements.
 The first goal for the bond was the updating of the football stadium.

 MEASURE W: "To better prepare Washington Union High School students for college and quality jobs, shall Washington Unified School District upgrade technology in classrooms, job-training labs, and student- support facilities; modernize science labs; rehabilitate deteriorated roofs, plumbing, electrical, lighting, ventilation; improve safety; and acquire/construct/repair instructional and athletic sites, facilities and equipment; by issuing $22,000,000 in bonds at legal interest rates, with independent citizen oversight, no administrators' salaries, and all funds dedicated locally to Washington Union High School?"